06 — The World Comes Alive

 Placing NPCs on GBA maps means editing map.json — coordinates, sprite IDs, movement types, event script labels.
 Claude placed 30+ new NPCs across 10 towns.

-One amusing miscommunication: I told Claude to “fix the NPCs in the first town,” meaning Viridian City — the first town where the player actually engages with the game.
-Claude fixed them in Pallet Town, which is technically first but pre-gear-systems.
-The Pallet Town NPCs were eventually removed entirely — the player shouldn’t see merchants before they know what gear is.
+One miscommunication: I told Claude to “fix the NPCs in the first town,” meaning Viridian City — the first town where the player engages with the gear systems.
+Claude fixed them in Pallet Town, which is technically first but pre-gear.
+The Pallet Town NPCs were eventually removed.
+Players shouldn’t see merchants before they know what gear is.

 By the Numbers